Best places to travel to in January 2018

 If this year you’ve resolved to get out, see the world and cash in on more "me" time then it's never too early to start pampering yourself with a getaway.
 January is one of the best months to hop on a plane as people are still on a post-Christmas wind-down and the school holiday breakers are beginning to return.

-Plus, there’s a public holiday at the end of the month so you can make a long-weekend of it without dipping into your annual leave.
+Plus, there's the Australia Day public holiday at the end of the month so you can make a long-weekend of it without dipping into your annual leave.
 Much.

 Feeling inspired?
 Here’s are our hit picks for January destinations that won’t be flooded with school kids.